In 2020, Japan's advertising expenditure decreased significantly due to the impact of the spread of COVID-19.

 Viewership data clearly shows that everyone was home during April-June last year, leading to higher TV viewing than usual.
 However, perhaps growing tired of talk shows and variety programs, people increasingly turned to on-demand online video services like YouTube and Netflix.
 By around October, TV ratings had returned to their previous levels.

 Looking at this progression, it seems on-demand services—which let you watch what you want, when you want—were highly valued.
-More specifically, I believe the base for "on-demand viewing" expanded to include even people who traditionally didn't watch much online video.
+More specifically, I believe the base of "on-demand viewing" expanded to include even people who previously didn't watch much online video.

 Miyoshi: By the way, I recently came across online content compiling old commercials.
 There were tons of them—like Company A's instant ramen ad, S Foods' ramen ad—and I remember almost every single one (laughs).
-Back then, every ad had incredible impact; each commercial seemed seamlessly integrated with its respective program.
+Those ads from back then all had incredible impact; each commercial felt seamlessly integrated with the programs they aired on.

 In contrast, recent spot commercials seem to have become nothing more than "time allocated to promote some aspect of a product or company."
-There's also talk about consumers skipping video ads, so advertising itself must become more compelling.
+There's also talk about consumers skipping video ads, so ads themselves must become more compelling.
 However, in this era where TV and the internet intersect, determining what kind of advertising is effective and how best to present it remains a difficult problem.

 Oku: I was a TV addict since elementary and middle school, so I remember the sponsors of anime shows back then too (laughs).
 That aligned with TV's characteristic mid-to-long-term brand strategy, where it connects to brand lift.
 On the other hand, the internet has been relatively good at short-term "harvesting."
 But as online videos start appearing on TV screens, I think brand lift might become possible there too.

-Miyoshi: Another challenge for TV is the homogenization of information.
+Miyu: Another challenge for TV is the homogenization of information.
 While people increasingly get news from social media, I still think many rely on TV for pandemic updates.
-Many information variety shows cover COVID topics, but most feature panel discussions with hosts, expert guests, and regular commentators.
+Many information variety shows cover COVID, but most feature panel discussions with hosts, expert guests, and regular commentators.

 While television is expected to provide diverse information, it often ends up sounding the same everywhere.
-On the other hand, while internet information can lack credibility, it sometimes contains precisely the information consumers truly seek.
+On the other hand, while internet information can lack credibility in parts, it sometimes contains precisely the information consumers truly seek.

 Oku: I feel that more people, especially younger generations who rely less on TV and get information online, are sifting through the mixed bag of information to pick out facts and forming their own understanding of "how the world works."
 It's often said that "mass media information is more reliable than online sources," but perhaps it's no longer that simple.

-Miyoshi: By its very nature, television cannot provide information that meets everyone's needs.
+Miyoshi: Due to television's inherent nature, it cannot provide information that meets everyone's needs.
 In that sense, its diversity has limits.
 For example, during a major earthquake, television is crucial for delivering primary information, but it cannot fully address needs like where to get water when the supply is cut off.
-That's why I think it's important to have various levels of information – national networks, local stations, or cable TV – that complement each other.
+That's why I believe it's vital to have various levels of information – national networks, local stations, or cable TV – that complement each other.

 Oku: Information diversity should be guaranteed; users should be able to choose.
 It's probably the younger generation that understands this diversity best.
-As we talked, I felt the pandemic has really brought to light changes in modern society and media usage.
+Talking with you, I felt the pandemic has really brought to light changes in modern society and media usage.
 Thank you for today.

 Ph.D.
 (Engineering).
 President of the Information and Communication Society of Japan (a public interest incorporated foundation), Vice President of the International Telecommunications Society (ITS), Director of the Waseda University Digital Society Research Institute.
 Member of the Ministry of Internal Affairs and Communications Information and Communications Administration/Postal Administration Council, Expert Member of the Information and Communications Council, Regional Information Technology Advisor to the Ministry of Internal Affairs and Communications.
 Specializes in digital economy and digital society theory.
 During the COVID-19 pandemic, he has reexamined the importance of "trust" in the networked society.
 His research focuses on the role media information played in shaping the so-called "Japan Model," as well as why the COVID-19 Contact Confirmation App has not functioned effectively.